All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Tip 1: The 45-Minute Sip Rule

-The single most important tip for protein shakes on GLP-1 is this: do not drink your shake in five minutes.
+The single most important tip for protein shakes on GLP-1 is this: don't drink your shake in five minutes.
 Take 30 to 45 minutes to finish it.
 Set your shake in a cold spot (a cooler, the fridge between sips, or an insulated cup with ice) and sip throughout the morning or afternoon.

 This approach works because your stomach empties slowly on GLP-1 medication.
 Flooding it with 12 ounces of liquid protein all at once causes the same fullness and nausea as eating a large meal.
 Slow sipping lets your stomach process the shake gradually.